Blogs, ebooks, whitepapers, guides, webinars, case studies, videos: the content marketing opportunities available to modern enterprises are abundant.

 Although marketing automation has steadily grown in popularity over the last few years, achieving positive ROI from the technology can prove challenging.
 This could be due to any number of factors, including the scale of the company in question, the ease with which a specific solution can be integrated with an organisation's existing systems, user competence, and/or the effectiveness of the available analytics.

-Yet, as we know, when configured correctly, a marketing automation system can streamline operations and deliver better results at a lower resource cost — directly impacting your ROI.
+Yet, as we know, when configured correctly, a marketing automation system can streamline operations and deliver better results at a lower resource cost — directly impacting your content marketing ROI.
 How, exactly, does it do this?

 An automated system should provide your marketing team with a single integrated platform from which they can access the tools they need to drive demand.
 That includes everything from blog posts and whitepapers, to follow up emails and calls-to-action.
 What’s more, as information is stored in a centralised hub, they won’t have to switch between systems to monitor performance.